Weird Science

 Messier 52 or the Scorpion Cluster, also cataloged as NGC 7654, is an open cluster located in the constellation Cassiopeia.
 Discovered by Charles Messier on 7 September 1774 while he was tracking a comet, M 52 stands as a textbook example of a young, compact open cluster whose brightness and position against the Milky Way make it an appealing target for observation.

-The cluster lies roughly 3,000 to 7,000 light-years from Earth, and astronomers put its age at a little more than 35 million years—remarkably young on a cosmic timescale.
-It contains several hundred stars, including numerous B-type giants and supergiants, along with many young main-sequence suns.
-Its integrated visual magnitude is about 6.9 mag, so under dark skies a good pair of binoculars will reveal it.
-Covering some 13 arcminutes of sky, M52 corresponds to a physical diameter of roughly 11 to 26 light-years, depending on the distance.
+The cluster lies roughly 3,000 to 7,000 light years from Earth, and astronomers estimate its age at just over 35 million years, which is remarkably young on a cosmic timescale.
+It contains several hundred stars, including numerous B-type giants and supergiants, as well as many young main-sequence suns.
+Its integrated visual magnitude is about 6.9m, so under dark skies a good pair of binoculars will easily reveal it.
+Spanning about 13 arcminutes of sky, M52 corresponds to a physical diameter of roughly 11 to 26 light years, depending on its distance.

 Observations